209 East Jackson Street, Centerville, IA

 Rebecca Pfannebecker RN, BSN

 Board of Health Members

 Dr. Ryan Arnevik – Chairperson

-Now is the most important time for mammograms, pap tests, cholesterol and glucose screenings.
+Now is the most important time for mammograms and pap tests.
 Through our Care for Yourself program, you may qualify for these screenings at no cost to you.

 Please contact our CFY Coordinator, Jerilyn Lasley, at (641) 437-4332 today to see if you qualify!

-Vaccines for Children (VFC) is a program to allow Appanoose County Public Health to provide vaccine at no cost to those children whom do not have the resources to obtain it elsewhere.
-To be eligible the child must be under 18 and qualify for Medicaid, uninsured, American Indian or Alaskan Native, or underinsured.
+Vaccines for Children (VFC) is a program to allow Appanoose County Public Health to provide vaccines at no cost to those children whom do not have the resources to obtain it elsewhere.
+To be eligible the child must be 18 and under and qualify for Medicaid, uninsured, American Indian or Alaskan Native, or underinsured.

 School/Licensed Day Care Immunization Audit